himanshu-paliwal-277/CS-803-IPCV-notes/Imp_Question.md

 ## Q.1 Explain the concepts of computer vision does it require in image processing.

 ## Q.2 What is digital image.
-What do go you and mean by image sampling and quantization?
+What do you mean by image sampling and quantization?

 ## Q.3 What are the different types of computer vision model.
 Explain in detail?